-Key Action Responsible Support Timing Completed Status at 29 May 2020 Weekly update as at 4 June 2020 Key Action Team Team Short Medium Long Completed Weekly update as at 4 June 2020 Our Health and Wellbeing 1.2 Communications Plan developed including community messaging through website, social media and display at the City's facilities.
+Kan Astion Responsible Support Timin Commisted C4-4 Wealth undete as at 4 huns 2000 Key Action Team Team Short Medium Long Completed Status at 28 May 2020 Weekly update as at 4 June 2020 Our Health and Wellbeing community me media and disp ns Plan developed including ssaging through website, social blay at the City's facilities.
 Marketing Built Environment & Wellbeing • Updated via separate attachment to Weekly Update Report.
-Updated via separate attachment to Weekly Update Report.
-Draft Public Health Plan, community education campaign and stakeholder engagement.
+Updated via separate attachment to Weekly Update Report. campaign and ealth Plan, community education stakeholder engagement.
 Built Environment & Wellbeing Marketing • • Presented to Council Workshop with COVID-19 actions incorporated.
-Draft PHP to be presented to the July OMC.
-1.8 Ensure there is a strong presence to manage public health issues, as advocated by the Department of Health.
-Built Environment & Wellbeing • • • Sharing latest Health Department videos that align to Aboriginal Health outcomes.
-1.12 Revise all of the City's COVID Safety plans to accommodate Phase 3 requirements Built Environment & Wellbeing Various Teams • COVID Safety Plans are being updated prior to implementing Phase 3.
-2. Our Community 2.3 Consideration of impacts of COVID-19 on City rate debtors.
-Finance • Will be covered as part of the City's hardship guidelines.
-Planned to go to OMC on the 16 June 2020 2.5 Budget and financial strategy for 2020/21 to consider a 0 yield increase and 0 fees and charges increase.
-Finance • To form part of budget to OMC.
-This has been incorporated into the 2020/21 budget and will be considered by council at the 28 July 2020 OMC 2.7 Deliver programs funded through the Leederville Gardens trust fund and provide regular updates on progress of fundees.
+Draft PHP to be presented to the July OMC. s a strong presence to manage ssues, as advocated by the Health.
+Built Environment & Wellbeing • • • Sharing latest Health Department videos that align to Aboriginal Health outcomes. accommodate e City's COVID Safety plans to Phase 3 requirements Built Environment & Wellbeing Various Teams • COVID Safety Plans are being updated prior to implementing Phase 3.
+2. Our Community rate debtors. of impacts of COVID-19 on City Finance • Will be covered as part of the City's hardship guidelines.
+Planned to go to OMC on the 16 June 2020 consider a 0 yi charges increa Finance • To form part of budget to OMC.
+This has been incorporated into the 2020/21 budget and will be considered by council at the 28 July 2020 OMC ms funded through the Leederville fund and provide regular updates fundees.
 Governance • • Update to be provided as programs commence.
 Funds allocated to five PBIs- People Who Care Inc, St Vincent de Paul, Ruah, UnitingCare West and YMCA.
 Grant agreements are being finalised by these PBI'S. All grants will be subject to an acquittal process.
 Local food service providers have been invited to submit a proposal for the allocation of funds.
-The proposals will be presented to the 9 June 2020 Committee Meeting.
-Consider arts industry relief using developer contribution cash-in-lieu funds from Percent for Art fund.
-Marketing Policy & Place Development & Design • EOI closed with 51 applications.
+The proposals will be presented to the 9 June 2020 Committee Meeting. ndustry relief using developer sh-in-lieu funds from Percent for Marketing Policy & Place Development & Design • EOI closed with 51 applications.
 Review to be completed by 9 June Review to be completed by 9 June 2020.
-Consider events and initiatives to assist with economic rebound.
+2.19 Consider event economic rebo ts and initiatives to assist with und.
 Policy & Place Marketing • • Currently providing ongoing support to local businesses and meeting fortnightly with local town teams to discuss economic rebound opportunities.
 Leederville Connect arranged some entertainment to complement dine in at Leederville Village Square.
-2.20 Support local businesses and buy local.
-Maintain contact with local businesses to understand the support they need and share Policy & Place Marketing • • • Phase 2 of Open for Business now in development.
+Maintain conta understand the ousinesses and buy local. ct with local businesses to e support they need and share Policy & Place Marketing • • • Phase 2 of Open for Business now in development.
 Focus on business reopening stories and directory.
-Business Newsletter to be sent the week of 2 June 2020 with relevant updates for Phase 3. reputable information.
+Business Newsletter to be sent the week of 2 June 2020 with relevant updates for Phase 3. reputable infor mation.
 Business Newsletter sent on 15 May 2020 to local businesses and town teams.
 The City is continuing to provide an advisory service to support local businesses in responding to the new restrictions in Phase 3.
 The City is continuing to provide an advisory service to support local businesses in responding to the new restrictions.
 Leederville Village Square closed from 18 May 2020 for four weeks.
 The City has received feedback that a closure for a part of the week may be more suitable than full closure 24 hours a day, seven days per week.
 The City is Leederville Village Square closed from 18 May 2020 for four weeks. currently investigating this matter to determine if it is able to adjust the closure in response to this feedback.